KevinOrbie/robot-car-app/test/performance/README.md

 !!!
 NOTE: The steps in this document are depricated, as they were too complex for what they did. <br>
 !!!
 For now, to save time, we will just use `top` as normal, with a custom configuration.
 !!!
-Later this might need to be converted to a way to visualize pipeline timings.
+Later this might need to be converted to a way to visualize **pipeline timings**.

 Usefull Resources:
 - https://man7.org/linux/man-pages/man1/top.1.html